 Now that you're officially a newbie pixel artist, there's nowhere to go but up.
 Improving is simply a matter of repeating the steps below.

 This is of course the most important step in improving any skill.
 Just keep pixelling, the more you do it, the faster you'll improve.
-If you're short on ideas, Pixel Dailies on twitter posts an idea for a theme every day that you can pixel.
+If you're short on ideas, Lospec Dailies has a new idea every day to get you started.

 Reading tutorials is great way to learn things you might not have thought of.
 Our Pixel Art Tutorals page has hundreds of tutorials which you can filter by subject or artist.
 The more knowledge you absorb, the more options and ideas you'll have at your disposal.

 Sometimes the most valuable advice you can get is another artist examining your work and pointing out it's flaws.
 They'll be able to tell you what areas you are weakest in, which will help you to know what exactly you should practice in order to improve.
-Upload your art to reddit's /r/pixelart asking for CC and try out some of the suggestions you receive.
+Feel free to post in #feedback on our discord server and we'll be happy to help.

 The biggest untapped resource for learning is simply studying other's art.
 Find some pixel art you find particularly well done and open in up in your pixel editor.
 See if you can figure out how the artist acheived certain aspects.
 Play around with their palette, take apart their sprites by removing colors one at a time.
 Try to recreate something in their style or make modifications.